-Although experts are important, sometimes it’s just better to connect with real people, people just like you, who have started their own weight loss journey - and are still talking about it.
-That’s why we put together a list of the 100 most inspirational weight loss bloggers of 2013.
+Although experts are important, sometimes it’s better to connect with real people, people just like you, who have started their own weight loss journey - and are still talking about it.
+That’s why we put together a list of the 100 most inspirational weight loss bloggers.

 Without further ado, in no particular order, here are the most inspirational weight loss bloggers of 2013...